-Textbooks may be sold back to the bookstore the last week of each quarter during 'Book Buyback.'
+Textbooks may be sold back the last week of each quarter during 'Book Buyback.'
 No receipt is required.

 Textbooks for Wenatchee Valley College at Omak classes are marketed through a cooperative agreement with David Rodstol's Office Supply located in Omak.
 For further information contact the Omak administrative office at (509) 422-7800.